 The American Urological Association has identified physical therapy as a first-line treatment for those with IC/ BPS.7 Be sure to find a physical therapist (PT) in your area who specializes in men’s or women’s health.
 Physical therapy interventions are critical for pain reduction, patient education, bladder training, and muscle relaxation of the pelvic floor, legs, back, and abdomen.
 Your PT will issue a bladder diary to help you retrain your bladder and discern what foods/drinks may aggravate your symptoms.
 Your PT will also release trigger points associated with IC and pelvic floor dysfunction, as well as give you tips and stretches to help you minimize your symptoms at home.
 Your PT should also discuss avoidance of those activities which can worsen symptoms, including exercises that strengthen the abdominals and pelvic floor.
 They will teach you methods to relax your pelvic floor and associated muscle groups to aid with bladder emptying, bowel movements and intercourse.
 Most importantly, they will help you live life again!

 There is hope for you if you are experiencing symptoms of IC/BPS.
 A good doctor/therapist team will be your guide to reducing symptoms and restoring you to better health!
-For more information, contact your local Athletico Pelvic Floor Physical Therapist for a free assessment, and get your life back with a “gladder” bladder!
+For more information, contact your local Athletico Pelvic Floor Physical Therapist for a free assessment, appointments are available in-clinic and virtually through a secure online video chat.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.